Christ Driving the Money Changers from the Temple (El Greco, New York)

-The Artist
+The artist

-The artist nicknamed El Greco, was born Domenikos Theotokopoulos on the island of Crete in Greece.
+The artist, nicknamed El Greco, was born Domenikos Theotokopoulos on the island of Crete in Greece.
 He immersed himself and trained as a youth studying icons during his childhood and became an icon painter in the Eastern Orthodox tradition and the Byzantine style.
 He became known as El Greco after moving to Italy in 1567, spending time in Venice and Rome.
 In Venice, Titian and Tintoretto exposed him to the rich colors and sketchy painting manner.
 The dramatic, agitated state of this painting was directly influenced by the works of Tintoretto.
 He finally settled in Spain in 1577.
 His style of painting exuded radiance, inner light, ethereal form and daring colors appeared to be depicting spirit as well as the human experience.

 Mannerism

 All versions of this religious theme are painted in El Greco's unique style of Mannerist painting.
 This particular style of painting features elongated figures, a dark and dramatic use of daring colors and an austere edge characteristic of Spanish painting in the 16th century.
 Jesus' figure is especially elongated as well as the kneeling figure to the right of him, this figure would be unnaturally tall if standing upright.
 In Mannerism space is compressed, colors are unusual and images are not portrayed in a realistic manner.
-This style is more subjective showcasing intellect not nature.
+This style is more subjective, showcasing intellect rather than nature.

-Historical Context
+Historical context

 The main subject, The Cleansing of the Temple, was a common theme during the time of the purification of the Roman Catholic Church.
 This event was described in the bible, Mark 11:15-19.
 It is historically accepted as an important event.
 El Greco was deeply involved with the religious environment in the city of Toledo, Spain.
 He became an important representative of Spanish mysticism and its followers.